 The path to a career in nursing can take many forms, but an associate degree in nursing (ADN) offers one of the first steps and most direct routes.
 ADN graduates can pursue nursing licensure, entry-level healthcare positions, and further education.
 The following information covers the ADN in detail, including curricula, potential jobs and salaries for graduates, and continuing education opportunities.

 An associate degree is the step between a high school diploma and bachelor's degree.
 There is a difference between ASN and ADN degrees; an associate degree in nursing may refer to several different two-year degrees:

 - Associate of Nursing (AN)

 - Associate of Applied Science in Nursing (AASN)

-The differences between these degrees is relatively minor and pertains to additional coursework you will take outside of core nursing courses.
-What’s most important is that all of these degrees provide a quick, inexpensive path to qualifying for the NCLEX-RN exam and entering the nursing workforce.
+All of these degrees provide a relatively quick and inexpensive path to qualifying for the NCLEX-RN and entering the nursing workforce.

 Advantages to an Associates Degree in Nursing

 - Provides entry level requirement to become an RN